seifeddinedridi/vpath/README.md

 VPath - Physically Based Volumetric Path Tracer
 =

-**VPath** is a CUDA path tracer that fully solves the radiative transfer equation, which makes it capable of rendering complex lighting effects in an unbiased manner.
+**VPath** is a small CUDA path tracer that fully solves the radiative transfer equation, which makes it capable of rendering complex lighting effects in an unbiased manner.

 Features:
 -